 Green Room (2015) - Review

-Originally published May, 2019
+Originally published May 2019

 Horror movies are constantly attempting to tap into some innate human emotions to evoke fear and anxiety in their audiences.
 It's common for a horror movie to double down and use a specific subject matter to feed off that personal experience of the niche viewer, to mixed success.
 Velvet Buzzsaw is a comical mess that tried to tap into the high-class art world.
-Get Out is a metaphor to represent the bizarre experience for a black person from the city feeling out of place in the white suburbs.
+Get Out is a metaphor to represent the bizarre experience of a black person from the city feeling out of place in the white suburbs.
 IT is a movie about clowns that eat children.
 None of these films really tapped into any personal experience of mine.
-Green Room, however, is a violent, intense, dramatic movie that was on my mind every time my band suggested we go on tour since the film first came out.
+Green Room, however, is a violent, intense, dramatic movie that has been on my mind every time my band suggested we go on tour since the film first came out.

 While there have been plenty of movies over the years that romanticize the life of the struggling rock star, such as Almost Famous, Green Room is very effective in multiple ways at making that lifestyle seem like a nightmare.
 Green Room would probably make for a good movie for parents to show any teenager wanting to run away to join a punk or metal band, much like how Requiem for a Dream is an effective deterrent to drug use.
 Nonetheless, even if you don't have any experience of your own being in a traveling band that has gone to some somewhat shady areas, Green Room is still a pretty good movie that should make you a bit anxious as you watch it.